aagrawal05/Bloid-Sim/README.md

   5. **💀 Death** – Agents with HP ≤ 0 are removed.
 If the population ever hits zero, the sim restarts with **initialPopulation** new random agents.

 **🖱️ Hover** over an individual on the canvas to highlight it (white border) and see its genes, HP, raycast detections, and behaviour network in the **Inspector** panel (right drawer, below Parameters).

+- **Raycast visualization:** Each of the 8 rays detected by the hovered agent is shown with a bar indicating detection type (empty/wall/agent) and raw distance.
+Detection bars with no nearby object appear greyed out with reduced opacity for clarity.
+- **Behaviour network:** The hovered agent's NEAT neural network is visualized using professional graph layout, showing input nodes (left), hidden neurons (middle), and output nodes (right), color-coded by activation type.

 The charts show population over time and the evolution of each gene (average, min, max).

 ---